 Preparation Tips

 - Making candy is a pretty precise business, as a chemical reaction is taking place.
 So invest in a candy/deep fry thermometer to achieve the desired texture for this peanut brittle and all your candy recipes.
-They are fairly inexpensive and a necessity for making great candy.
+They are relatively inexpensive and a necessity for making great candy.

 - This recipe goes very quickly, so ensure everything is measured, close by, and ready to go.